-9. Recognising and responding to abuse: How to take action
+10. Recognising and responding to abuse: How to take action:

 If a member of staff, parent or member of the public is concerned about a pupil's welfare, they should report it to the DSL as soon as possible.
-On occasions when the DSL is not available, it should be reported to the deputy safeguarding lead without delay.
+On occasions when the DSL is not available, it should be reported to the deputy safeguarding lead/s without delay.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
-Staff should speak to the student's Pastoral Leader who will be able to contact the DSL/ DDSL or will speak to a member of the senior leadership team and/or take advice from local children's social care.
+Staff should consider speaking to a member of the senior leadership team and/or a member of the Trust or take advice from local children's social care.